Chris27930/Hongeet/README.md

 ---

-<h2 align=center> ⚠️ Disclaimer </h2>

-_HONGEET is a personal / educational project._

-- It does not host or distribute copyrighted content
-- All media is fetched directly from third-party sources
-- Users are responsible for how they use the app
+> [!WARNING]
-- This project is not affiliated with JioSaavn or YouTube

-_If you are a rights holder and believe something is wrong, please open an issue._
+> Hongeet is a personal project built for learning and fun.
+It is not intended for commercial use or distribution.
+Please do not use it to host or distribute copyrighted content without proper permissions.
+If you are a rights holder and believe something is wrong, please open an issue

 ---